 [202a.
 History of Modern Science and Technology] (1) A survey of major developments in Western science and technology from 1800 to the present.
 Major topics include; Laplace and the rise of mathematical physics; the development of thermodynamics; the work of Darwin and Pasteur; Edison and the rise of electrical technology; the theories of relativity and quantum mechanics; the Manhattan Project; plate tectonics and molecular biology; and the development of computers and cybernetics.
 Special emphasis is placed on the concepts of "big science' and 'high technology' and their role in contemporary social and political life.
+Mr. Challey.
 Prerequisite: One unit of science or modern history or permission of instructor.
-Not offered in 2008/09.
+Not offered in 2009/10.

 [206b.
 Environmental Biology] (1) (Same as Biology 206).
+Not offered in 2009/10.
 220a.
-The Political Economy Health Care

-(1)

-(Same as Economics 220) Ms. Shirley Johnson-Lans.

-[226a.
-Philosophy of Science]

-(1)

-(Same as Philosophy 226) Mr. Lam.
+The Political Economy Health Care (Same as Economics 220) Ms. Shirley Johnson-Lans.
+(1) [226a.
+Philosophy of Science] (1) (Same as Philosophy 226) Mr. Lam.
+Not offered in 2009/10.
+[230b.
+The Economics of Innovation] (1) (Same as Economics 230) The department.
+Not offered in 2009/10.